oceanprotocol/aquarius/README.md

 - `GET api/v1/aquarius/assets/metadata/<did>`: retrieve metadata associated to the given DID
 - `POST api/v1/aquarius/assets/names/`: takes in a list of DIDs of the format `["did:op:123455644356", "did:op:533443322223344"]` and returns a dictionary of correspondence between the given DIDs and the asset name
 - `POST api/v1/aquarius/assets/query`: takes in a native Elasticsearch query, passes it over to Elasticsearch and returns the unformatted results, as given by the Elasticsearch instance.
 Please note that Elasticsearch imposes a limitation of 10K results.
 If you get a Transport Error indicating such a problem, try to refine your search.
-- `POST api/v1/aquarius/assets/ddo/validate` and `POST api/v1/aquarius/assets/ddo/validate-remote`: accepts a DDO sample and validates them in the local and remote format, respectively.
-Please use these endpoints to validate your OCEAN DDOs before and after publishing them on-chain.
+- `POST api/v1/aquarius/assets/ddo/validate-remote`: accepts a DDO sample and validates them in the local and remote format, respectively.
+Please use these endpoints to validate your OCEAN DDOs.
-- `POST api/v1/aquarius/assets/ddo/encrypt` and `POST api/v1/aquarius/assets/ddo/encryptashex`: encrypts the asset using the `EVENTS_ECIES_PRIVATE_KEY` env var.
-Unencrypted assets can be read by any Aquarius instance, but if you are running a private Aquarius, this makes your assets private.
 - `GET api/v1/aquarius/chains/list`: lists all chains indexed by the Aquarius version
 - `GET api/v1/aquarius/chains/status/<chain_id>`: shows the status of the chain corresponding to the given `chain_id`